DragonOS-Community/DragonOS/README_EN.md

 &emsp;&emsp;Or join our development exchange QQ group: **115763565**

-&emsp;&emsp;For the discussion of formal issues, we recommend that you use the official language to post on the corresponding section of **[DragonOS's zulip community](https://DragonOS.zulipchat.com)**.
+&emsp;&emsp;For the discussion of formal issues, we recommend that you use the official language to post on the corresponding section of **[https://bbs.dragonos.org.cn](https://bbs.dragonos.org.cn)**.
 Or you can post questions under the issue of this repository.

 ## List of contributors